Rudxain/xorsum/README.md

 ## 💭Thoughts

 I was surprised I couldn't find any implementation of a checksum algorithm completely based on `XOR`, so I posted this for the sake of completeness, and because I'm learning Rust.
-I also made this for low-power devices, despite only compiling for x64 (this will _probably_ change in the future, so don't worry).
+I also made this for low-power devices, despite only releasing for x64.

 ## ⚠DISCLAIMER